yosuke-furukawa/tower-of-babel/exercises/block_scope/problem.md

 # Exercise

-Modify this file by choosing either `var`, `let` or `const` to make it do the behavior described in the comments
+Modify this file by choosing either `var`, `let` or `const` to make the code behave as described in the comments

 ```javascript
 'use strict';